Feronial/Data-Preprocessing/README.md

 # Data-Preprocessing
-Phase Of Data Processing in Data Mining Concept
+Phases Of Data Processing in Data Mining Concept